Patrick Kinmonth: Early life

-During his undergraduate years, Kinmonth regularly participated in theatre productions at the Oxford Playhouse and elsewhere as director, designer and actor.
-At Oxford he became the art director of The Isis (the Oxford University magazine).

-After graduating from Oxford aged 20 in 1979 with a first class degree in English language and literature, Kinmonth moved to Venice with the intention of continuing his work as a painter and lectured on aspects of modern art and poetry.
-He returned to the UK in 1981 to seek a wider artistic practice.
-Kinmonth was a winner of British Vogue's Talent Competition and was appointed as arts editor of Vogue.
-He has subsequently contributed articles to British Vogue, Vogue Italia, American Vogue and Vanity Fair on emerging artists, designers, architects and directors and many of the world's leading photographers.
+During his undergraduate years at Oxford, he regularly participated in theatre productions at the Oxford Playhouse and elsewhere as director, designer and actor.
+He also became the art director of The Isis (the Oxford University magazine).
+After graduating with a first-class degree in 1979, Kinmonth moved to Venice to continue his work as a painter and lecturer on modern art and poetry.
+In 1981, Patrick returned to the UK and won the British Vogue's Talent Competition.
+He was appointed as arts editor of Vogue and has since contributed articles on emerging artists, designers, architects, and directors to various publications including British Vogue, Vogue Italia, American Vogue and Vanity Fair.

 Career

 Vogue and beyond

 Kinmonth's role at British Vogue included creative direction for fashion and portraiture shoots.
 He commissioned work from, and collaborated with, many renowned photographers, ranging from André Kertész, Jacques Henri Lartigue and Horst to David Bailey, Mario Testino, Tessa Traeger and Bruce Weber.
 Kinmonth established working relationships with Testino and Traeger for Vogue.
 In 2003 Kinmonth curated A Gardener's Labyrinth: Portraits of People, Plants and Places, an exhibition of Traeger's photography for the National Portrait Gallery, and wrote the text for the eponymous book, translated into Dutch and German.

 Towards the end of the 1980s, Kinmonth returned to painting.
 His canvasses were exhibited by Richard Demarco Gallery at the International Contemporary Art Fair at Olympia and were used by Jasper Conran as scenic backdrops to complement his costume designs for David Bintley's one-act ballet Tombeaux for The Royal Ballet (1993).